Has your record player stopped spinning?

 Problems With The Belt

-If the turntable is a belt drive model, it is possible that the belt has become loose or crumbled away.
+If the turntable is a belt drive model (read belt drive vs direct drive), it is possible that the belt has become loose or crumbled away.
 When the belt is not in its proper place, or is damaged, the platter stops spinning.

 For this reason, it is imperative to first understand where the problem lies.
 If the belt is just loose or out of place, you can fix this problem by repositioning or tightening the belt.